 Common mistakes when setting up conversion tracking code that leads to conversion tracking issues-

-Common mistakes when setting up conversion tracking code are the technical issues.
+Common mistakes when setting up conversion tracking code are the technical problems.
 Marketers need not always be enthusiast tech guys.
 And usually, this is where they take help of a technical professional to deal with the code.
 However, not all technical experts might understand the dynamics of AdWords or marketing.
 Hence, a little confusion might arise which leads to the following errors.

 - Additional script added by a CMS or an application – Say you have a plugin or a browser extension.
-Without your knowledge, it might add an additional script to the tracking code.
+Without your knowledge, it might add an extra script to the tracking code.
 And this script might render your code obsolete.
 A CMS or an eCommerce platform might do the same.

 Common mistakes when tracking conversions that lead to conversion tracking issues –